creativescala/creative-scala/src/pages/foreword-2.md

 # Foreword to the Second Edition

 The real foreword will be written when the book is almost finished and I'll have a better idea of how I've been able to realize my goals for the book.
-Nonetheless it's useful to have something ehre so people reading the darfts (which I intend to post soon) have some idea of the goals.
+Nonetheless it's useful to have something here so people reading the drafts (which I intend to post soon) have some idea of the goals.

 Compared to the first edition, the intention for the second edition of Creative Scala is: